dzen-dhall/dzen-dhall/README.md

 #### Ignoring background color

 `ib` can be used to completely disable background coloring for a region of output.
-It cannot be enabled again from within a child block.
+Background coloring can't be enabled again from within a child `Bar`.

 For example, this: